TrainorLab/ViolinFollowing/README.md

 # ViolinFollowing

-This repository stores the analysis code used in experiment described in:
+This repository stores the analysis code used in the violin following study.

-(citation)

 There are 3 sections: